katiewalkerfurniture/katiewalkerfurniture.github.io/_work/beamconsole.md

 ---
 _1345mm long x 470mm wide x 850mm high.
 (53” x 18&frac12;” x 33&frac12;”)_

 A side table in oak with a white lacquer finish.
+The drawer bottom is cedar.
 Also available in other woods, sizes and finishes.